UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_10.md

 This plot is saturated, something we will discuss in detail in the next module.
-We could use transparency to alleviate this issue to some extend, but it is more effective to use color for representing the counts, such as in a heatmap.
+We could use transparency to alleviate this issue to some extend, but it is more effective to use colour for representing the counts, such as in a heatmap.

 ---